We are CHANGE

 Selin is a PhD candidate at the clinical psychology department at Leiden University and affiliated to CHANGE Leiden.
 She studies the relationship between resilience, uncertainty, and cognitive flexibility as part of the interdisciplinary Social Resilience and Security Program.

 Lineke is a research assistant in CHANGE Leiden.
 She works on the Social Cognitions and Attention for Victims (SCARS) project in which she will assist in all the preparations preceding data collection.

 Christel is a student assistant at CHANGE Leiden.
 She is a second-year student in the research master Developmental Psychology at Leiden University.
 She is interested in learning and cognitive development, on both a behavioral and a neural level.

 Science communication: appreciated and acknowledged!

-Annelinde Vandenbroucke, Neeltje van den Bedem, Berna Güroğlu, Iris Koele, and Kiki Zanolie, have been awarded by the Royal Netherlands Academy of Arts and Sciences to continue their work in science communication.
+Annelinde Vandenbroucke, Neeltje van den Bedem, Berna Güroğlu, Iris Koele, and Kiki Zanolie, received an award by the Royal Netherlands Academy of Arts and Sciences to continue their work in science communication.
 Together with Dietsje Jolles and Linda van Leijenhorst (Brain and Education Lab), they will develop new science communication products together with adolescents.

 Berna Güroglu published in Nature Communications together with Elisabeth Schreuders, Barbara Braams and Eveline Crone.
 They found that friendship stability is associated with ventral striatum response in vicarious rewards.

 Susanne Asscheman, Kiki Zanolie, and Marieke Bos investigated well-being of adolescents during the COVID-19 pandemic.
 "Mood variability among early adolescents in times of social constraints: A daily diary study during the COVID-19 pandemic" is now available as pre-print